tknuth/arcade-examples/README.md

-# pygame-examples
+# PyGame Examples

-Examples for PyGame
+Examples for PyGame.